valeIT/valeIT.github.io/_posts/2019-06-08-WWDC-2019-developer-videos.md

   A first party solution to manage dependencies.
 - [Debugging in Xcode 11](https://developer.apple.com/wwdc19/412)
 How to debug your SwiftUI apps in the preview, without running the application.
+- [Advances in Networking, Part 1
+]()
+  How to use Combine with network requests and more new APIs in URLSessions/URLRequest including support for WebSockets.

 ### SwiftUI